Knox Student Tristan Blus participated in the 10-week immersion program called Repertory Theatre Term. Studen...

 Galesburg, IL 61401

-The student and his/her family must complete the FAFSA and Knox Financial Aid Application to enable the College to determine the family's expected contribution and financial need.
+The student and his/her family must complete the FAFSA (and may also want to complete the optional Knox Financial Aid Application) to enable the College to determine the family's expected contribution and financial need.
 From the information provided on the applications the Office of Student Financial Services determines:

 Knox College's financial aid policy allows a student to receive need-based aid up to the student's financial aid eligibility, as determined by the Office of Student Financial Services using the federally mandated Federal Methodology.
 A financial aid package will normally include a combination of grants/scholarships, work, and/or loan.
 The actual amount of grant, work, and/or loan a student is offered depends on the student's eligibility and the total amount of funds available to assist all eligible financial aid applicants.